Alimir/wp-ulike/readme.txt

 Every vote gets tracked so you can see which content your audience loves most.
 The dashboard shows your top-performing content and voting statistics—simple, actionable insights without the bloat.

-And here's what we're proud of: it's all privacy-safe.
-GDPR compliant with IP anonymization.
-We don't store personal data—just the voting metrics that help you make better decisions.
+And here's what we're proud of: it's privacy-conscious.
+Optional IP anonymization, WordPress privacy export/erase hooks for logged-in users, and configurable logging—so you stay in control of what you store.

 = The Three Things That Matter =